15 August 2022

 Here are some ideas to get you thinking outside the box when it comes to incorporating gravel into your garden:

-- Why not use gravel to create steps that compliment the landscape?
+- Why not use gravel to create steps that complement the landscape?
 Adding grasses along the edges can enhance the look by adding additional texture and colour.

 - Create a rockery that incorporates water features, plants and stones of various sizes to add an element of zen to your garden.

 We hope you found some ideas you love!
-For more garden inspiration and tips for how to make the most of your space, head to our inspiration area.
+For more garden inspiration and tips on how to make the most of your space, head to our inspiration area.